CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/src/README.md

 3. When prompted by the training and test scripts, enter your MoDaC credentials.

 ### Encoding the samples
-To use trained model to encode the RNASeq samples, run the following:
+To use trained model to encode the RNA-Seq samples, run the following commands:

 ```
 $ cd ./src/